 Industry has identified a major problem in international trade.
-It crafted a solution, reduced it to a concrete proposal and sold it to our own and other governments. . . .
-The industries and traders of world commerce have played simultaneously the role of patients, the diagnosticians and the prescribing physicians.
+It crafted a solution, reduced it to a concrete proposal and sold it to our own and other governments. ...
+The industries and traders of world commerce have played simultaneously the role of patients, the diagnosticians and the prescribing physicians.35

-Transnational corporations were not the only non-state actors involved in current international negotiations on patent law.
-During the last decade, an increasing number of NGOs also acted as norm entrepreneurs in the patent regime.
-Contrary to transnational corporations, NGOs generally benefited from a favourable public opinion (justified or not).
-They are frequently seen as carrying a moral authority and are (wrongly or not) suspected less often of promoting private interests.
-Many NGOs, including the International Centre for Trade and Sustainable Development, Oxfam, and Third World Network finance research on specific issues, publish books and specialized newsletters, draft detailed model law, organize training sessions for negotiators, or lead targeted campaigns during electoral periods.
-One of their claimed successes was the adoption of the 2001 Doha Declaration on Public Health, which recognized that the TRIPS agreement can be interpreted and implemented in a manner supportive of WTO members' right to promote access to medicines.
-According to Ellen't Hoen, from Médecins sans Frontières (MSF), NGOs were the first to normatively link the TRIPS agreement and the HIV/AIDS crisis:
+Transnational corporations are not the only non-state actors involved in current international negotiations on patent law.
+During the last decade, an increasing number of NGOs have also acted as norm entrepreneurs in the patent regime.
+Contrary to transnational corporations, they generally benefit from a favourable predisposition (justified or not) in public opinion.
+They are often seen as carrying a moral authority and they are (wrongly or not) less suspected of promoting private interests.36 Many of them, including the International Centre for Trade and Sustainable Development, Oxfam and Third World Network, finance research on specific issues, publish books and specialized newsletters, draft detailed model law, organize training sessions for negotiators or lead targeted campaigns during electoral periods.
+One of their claimed successes was the adoption of the 2001 Doha Declaration on Public Health, which recognized that the TRIPs Agreement can be interpreted and implemented in a manner supportive of the WTO members' right to promote access to medicines.
+According to Ellen't Hoen, from Médecins sans frontières ("MSF"), NGOs were the first to normatively link the TRIPs Agreement and the HIV/AIDS crisis: